A multi-level analysis of data quality for formal software citation: Analyses

 \subsection{Direct Citation Completeness}

-The third part of the analysis investigates the completeness of \emph{Direct Citations}, \emph{Manuals}, \emph{Websites}\footnote{\emph{Direct Citations} and \emph{Websites} are summarized under the assumption that \emph{Website} are incomplete \emph{Direct Citations}.} in terms of meta-data describing the software.
+The third part of the analysis investigates the completeness of \emph{Direct Citations}, \emph{Manuals}, \emph{Websites}\footnote{\emph{Direct Citations} and \emph{Websites} are summarized under the assumption that \emph{Website} are incomplete \emph{Direct Citations}.} in terms of meta-data describing the software as provided by the authors of the scientific publication, which have the responsibility of providing complete information to identify the software.
 In general, \emph{Direct Citations} are the recommended practice for software citation~\citep{Katz2021} because they allow unique identification of software, developer, and the exact code base.
 However, it has not yet been analyzed what meta-data is actually provided in practice aside from the version and developer~\citep{Du2022}.
 Therefore, the completeness is analyzed in terms of: \emph{Name}, \emph{Creator}, \emph{Identifier}, \emph{Archive}, \emph{URL}, \emph{Release Date} (exact or only year), \emph{Version}, \emph{Date of Access}, \emph{Type of Citation}, and \emph{Description}, by analyzing the number of cases where the information was provided.
 An \emph{Identifier} is defined as a specific unique identifier for a software, e.g., an RRID; an \emph{Archive} is assumed to be a persistent link to a repository where a software is published; a \emph{URL} is any other link that is provided; and the \emph{Type of Citation} is usually provided to identify the type of source that was cited, e.g., ``[Source Code]'' or ``[Software]'' as shown in Listings~\ref{list:software_direct_txt} and~\ref{list:software_website}.
+These specific metadata were selected as they are the recommended information to be provided for software citations to allow proper identification of the software, where \emph{Identifier}, \emph{Archive}, or \emph{URL} can be applied in the given priority dependent on how software was published, while a \emph{Date of Access} and \emph{Version} both allow a unique identification of the exact software development state, and \emph{Type of Citation} as well as \emph{Description} are considered as optional information~\citep{Katz2021}.

 Further, it is analyzed whether the referenced software is identifiable, whether its developer can be attributed, and whether the specific code base can be determined.
 Software is considered as \textbf{identifiable} if either $\bullet$~\emph{Identifier}, $\bullet$~\emph{Archive}, or $\bullet$~\emph{Name} and \emph{Creator} are provided.
 Furthermore, references providing \emph{URLs} are considered as conditionally identifiable because URLs are not persistent and commonly become invalid over time, with the effect of link rot regarding scientific data having been shown in prior work by \cite{lakic2023link}.
 Moreover, they can link to different resources associated to a software, e.g., the download website, reference manuals, or the creator.
 The information for proper \textbf{attribution} is considered given if the software is identifiable and its \emph{Creator} is stated.
 The \textbf{code base} refers to the exact software development state, and is defined as identifiable when either $\bullet$~\emph{Release Date} or $\bullet$~\emph{Version} number is given.
 A \emph{Date of Access} is considered as conditionally identifiable under the assumption that the newest available release was used.
 The release year is considered as insufficient as multiple minor versions or even more than one major version can exist in the same year.
 Lastly, the overall completeness for software citations is analyzed if a software has a corresponding informal in-text software mention because authors could choose to provide part of the meta-data within the full-text document and part of the meta-data in the formal citation.